m-kirsanov/pokemap_live_ios/README.md

 - Local notifications.
 - More pokemon info.

-If you like it, please donate:
+If you like it, please don't remove ad block:)
 Paypal - ruffnecktsk@gmail.com